 Ashley received her Master’s degree in Speech and Language Pathology from Macquarie University in Sydney, Australia.
-Ashley is Hanen certified for “It takes two to talk”, a family focused early language intervention to assist toddlers who are language delayed.
+Ashley is Hanen certified for “It takes two to talk”, a family focused early language intervention to assist toddlers who are language delayed and has also received certification for the Lidcombe Program, a behavioural treatment for children who stutter.
 Ashley has experience in childhood speech and language development for all age ranges (infants to adolescents).
 She has several years of work experience at a private practice where she managed a caseload of children with the following speech and language disorders: articulation, oral motor, receptive and expressive language delay, Autism Spectrum Disorders, dysfluency, and reading/writing delays.
 Ashley is passionate about continuing education and has attended numerous workshops to further increase her knowledge and skills in communication disorders.
 She is an advocate of community support and has offered presentations to local preschool teachers and families regarding speech, language and reading disorders.
 She has also volunteered her expertise to an Early Intervention Centre to demonstrate play-based speech therapy for children with developmental delays and disabilities.

 Ashley has developed a special interest in working with children with reading difficulties and has attended several conferences/workshops to continue her education in this area.
 Preschool aged children with receptive and expressive language difficulties are also a main area of interest for Ashley.
 For all clients, she strives to maintain a fun and creative environment to support each child in achieving their therapy goals.

 Mary Krupicz M.Cl.Sc.SLP (C)